bje-/PatH-finder/README.md

 The Excel spreadsheet in this repository is a modified version of the spreadsheet produced by the [Passive House Institute US](http://www.phius.org/).
-This modified version includes the sunpath diagram data for the southern hemisphere.
+This modified version includes sunpath diagram data for the southern hemisphere.
 Thank you to [The SolarPathfinder Company](https://www.solarpathfinder.com) for providing sunpath diagrams for the full range of southern latitudes.